MedSkillBuilder Logo

 D. High blood pressure

-Answer: B. Slow heart rate
+Answer: Slow heart rate

 5. What does appendectomy mean?